Ezequiel Duran Player Props: Rangers vs. Nationals

 Ezequiel Duran At The Plate

-- Duran has reached base via a hit in 43 games this year (of 67 played), and had multiple hits in 24 of those games.
+- Duran has reached base via a hit in 44 games this season (of 68 played), and had multiple hits in 24 of those games.

-- He has hit a long ball in 17.9% of his games this season, and 4.8% of his plate appearances.
+- He has hit a home run in 17.6% of his games this year, and 4.7% of his chances at the plate.

+- Duran has had an RBI in 22 games this season (32.4%), including 11 multi-RBI outings (16.2%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 30 games this year, with multiple runs six times.
+- He has scored in 30 of 68 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.